Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Introduction

-In this work, we study the optical linear and non-linear response for a chalcopyrite semiconductor ZnGeP$_2$.
-Using extensive first-principles-based calculations, we report the enhancement of bulk photovoltaics like shift and CPG current conductivities due to intrinsic contribution of Fermi surface states around $\Gamma-Z$ direction in the BZ.
-We found that the inclusion of Fermi surface effect can significantly improve the generation of bulk photovoltaics responses.
-Especially, we predict the that enhancement are 38\% and 81\% respectively for shift and CPG current conductivities due to shifting of Fermi level to 1.52 eV around the peak of responses.
-The distribution of bulk Fermi surface states in the projected energy landscape is also explored using semi-infinite slab geometry to examine microscopically the contribution Fermi surface states in the BZ on the enhancement of BPVE.
+In this work, we study the optical linear and non-linear response for a chalcopyrite semiconductor ZnGeP$_2$. {\bs{We use a recently developed multi-band approach collaborated with tight binding Wannier Hamiltonian to calculate BPVE.
+Using first-principles-based extensive calculations, we report a large bulk photovoltaics like shift and CPG current conductivities and its enhancement with chemical potential due to contribution of Fermi surface states around $\Gamma-Z$ direction in the BZ}}.
+The enhancements are 38\% and 81\% respectively for shift and CPG current conductivities {\bs{ at chemical potential of 1.52 eV}} around the peak of responses.
+The distribution of Fermi surface states in the projected energy landscape is also explored using {\bs{tight binding Wannier Hamiltonian with}} semi-infinite slab geometry to examine microscopically the contribution Fermi surface states in the BZ on the enhancement of BPVE.
 The paper is organised as follows.
 In Sec. \ref{sec_II} we describe the computational details.
-In Sec. \ref{sec_III} we discuss our results on both linear and non-linear responses along with the electronic structure and enhancement of BPVE in ZnGeP$_2$.
+In Sec. \ref{sec_III} we discuss our results on both linear optical response and bulk photovoltaic along with the electronic structure and enhancement of BPVE with chemical potential in ZnGeP$_2$.
 Finally in Sec. \ref{sec_IV}, we conclude with future perspectives.